CloudLabsAI-Azure/openai-end-to-end-baseline/docs/Instructions/Labs/Lab-03.md

     - Click **OK** three times to close all windows.

-1. In the visual studio code open the **Powershell** terminal, build and push the container image by running these following commands from the dist folder in your terminal:
+1. In **Visual Studio Code**, open the **PowerShell** terminal, build, and push the container image by running these following commands from the dist folder in your terminal:

     ```
     cd dist